- Current students

 Unitec has a strong ethos of collaboration across design and production with live and screen performances.
 You’ll work directly with students studying costume, lighting and sound design as well as industry directors to create rich theatrical worlds.

-Our ensemble of tutors make up a faculty rich in industry experience who carry a strong commitment to teaching and support.
+Our tutors make up a faculty rich in industry experience.
+Your studies will benefit from this and their strong commitment to teaching and support.

 - John G Davies, Curriculum Manager